What is the Stock Market Crash?

 A stock market crash is a phenomenon when stock prices across all sectors start falling rapidly and is often result of some global factors like war or scam or collapse of a certain sector.
 Panic works as the catalyst as all the investors start to sell at the same time, leading to the crash.

 Stock Market mostly runs on sentiments.
-If people believe that the newly elected government is going to bring a huge change in the economy, then investors feel confident and they start investing in the equity market of the country.
-Similarly, if there is any event that caused the investor to lose faith in the market of a particular country, then investors start to dump stocks of the country frantically leading to a crash.
+If people believe that the newly elected government is going to bring a massive change in the economy, then investors feel confident, and they start investing in the equity market of the country.
+Similarly, if there is any event that caused the investor to lose faith in the market of a particular country, then investors start to dump stocks of the country frantically, leading to a crash.
 Rational thinking will never lead to a crash.
 The crash is always caused by panic.

 How to Prevent Stock Market Crash?

 If there was a set formula by which market crashes could have been prevented, then there would have been no crashes in the world.
 Having said that, there are still a few signals by which you can predict a crash.

 - If a country’s index reaches an all-time high and it doesn’t stop there and keep on increasing, then there are chances that it will crash.
 It is not possible for a market to keep increasing without correction.
 The market will always grow at a steady rate, not at an exponential rate.

 - The government shouldn’t indulge in wars with other countries as it creates an impact on the market.

 - Strong monitoring should be placed by the government to prevent scams.